Tewkesbury Church of England Primary School is an inclusive Christian School where we strengthen our relationship with God and each other.

-Children also have a voice in regards the school setting; this is the first year the school has asked communication children to complete the AET pupil survey, along with SEND children being represented in proportion to their numbers in the school council.
+Children also have a voice in regards the school setting; the school frequently has asked children to complete pupil surveys, along with SEND children being represented in proportion to their numbers in the school council.

 How do we assess and review pupils’ progress towards their education?